 Punch Club was a decent boxing simulator with some funny aspects to it though there really isn't too much to it.
 It's rough to micromanage the various aspects of gameplay sometimes which could frustrate some though it's worthwhile once you do push through it to some degree.
 It certainly has some interesting aspects to the gameplay, but can also get really repetitive at times as you just push through trying to get some aspects up higher.
 This of course gives a negative draw on other aspects, but of course being this type of game you'll need to find a good balance for the game.
 If this sounds of interest then it's time to train to become the best and overcome a tragic boxing past.

-Review Done on Punch Club for PC
+Punch Club for PC

 Review code provided by TinyBuild